Monday, April 05, 2010

 Varifocal Contact Lenses - How Do They Work?

-Just before Christmas I got put on a contact lens trial.
-My eyes have a very difficult prescription, and I've been told that, as middle age progresses, I will eventually need both lenses and spectacles.
+In 2009 I got put on a contact lens trial.
+My eyes have a difficult prescription, and I've been told that, as middle age progresses, I will eventually need both lenses and spectacles.
 Now my optician has put me on a commercial trial of varifocal contact lenses, and they seem to fix the problem.

 The only trouble is the very existence of varifocal contact lenses seems to contradict a lot of what I thought I knew about optics and vision.
 And I can't find any good explanation of them anywhere.